Francisco Mancebo: Career

 Mancebo joined the Continental squad for its debut season in 2014.
 He stayed with the team through to the 2016 season: in April 2017 announced that they had signed him for 2017.

-In January of 2025, Mancebo became the oldest rider to win a UCI road race at the age of 48, winning stage 1 of Tour du Sahel.
+In January 2025, Mancebo became the oldest rider to win a UCI road race at the age of 48, winning stage 1 of Tour du Sahel.
 He would retire from professional cycling later that year after finishing 30th overall at the Tour de Kyushu.